kubernetes/community/committee-steering/governance/annual-reports.md

 ensure that reports are complete, accurate, and submitted to the Steering Committee.

+1. Early January (of the following year)
+   * Steering Committee finalizes [questions] and generates draft `annual-report-YYYY.md` templates for each group in the community repo
-1. Steering Committee liaison reaches out to group leads to kick off
+   * Steering Committee liaison reaches out to group leads to kick off
-2. Chairs/Organizers will:
+2. January-February
-  - share with their groups (see tips below) and begin to compile the doc due April 8th - final version
-  - use these [questions]
-  - submit a pull request with at least the template questions against the set issue to the groups documentation in the community repo by March 8th
+   * Chairs/Organizers work with their group (see tips below) to open a pull request to the group's documentation in the community repo, updating the draft to complete the questions
-  - verify that Steering Liaison has reviewed
-  - post a call for comments period with your groups mailing list and a complete questionnaire; you can follow your charter communication period if you have one but no less than 72 hours
+   * post a call for comments period on the PR with your group's mailing list;
+     you can follow your charter communication period if you have one, but no less than 72 hours
-  - if there are private matters to address with Steering before submitting the pull request, share a copy with your liaison and wait until comments are addressed before submitting.
-3. The March edition of the "Chairs, Tech Leads, and Organizers" meetings will be used as follow up for the community groups that have questions from/to Steering and a retrospective
+   * verify that Steering Liaison has reviewed
+   * merge a completed report by the end of February
+3. March
+   * Steering Committee produces a project-wide annual report, summarizing and highlighting elements from the individual group reports.
-4. The Steering Committee liaison will work directly with groups that have follow up items and update Steering during regular monthly meetings.
+   * The Steering Committee liaison will work directly with groups that have follow up items and update Steering during regular monthly meetings.
 The liaison will also coordinate time with the Chairs (as a group).
 If you'd like to meet 1:1 instead, please let your liaison know.
-We'd like to hear about the following:
-  - goals you have for the group, your experience in the role so far - challenges, wins, things you didn’t know before but wish you did,
-  - continue in the role or help finding a replacement if you've already asked the group,
-  - any feedback you have for us as a body and how we can help Chairs and Organizers succeed and feel comfortable in your role.
+   * The March edition of the "Chairs, Tech Leads, and Organizers" meetings will be used as follow up for the community groups that have questions from/to Steering and a retrospective

 ### Tips for Chairs and Working Group Organizers:
 - Work together with your groups roles and community members to complete;